DillonSteyl/SCIE1000/Week 3/or_description.md

 1. Student must have completed either HELP2000 or HELP2001.
 2. Student must have completed HELP2500.
 3. Student must not have completed HELP3001.
-4. Student may take the course and override all other rules if given permission by the Head of School.

 Ask the student using input statements to enter 1 if they have taken these courses, and 0 otherwise: HELP2000, HELP2001, HELP2500, HELP3001.
-Then ask the student to enter 1 if they have permission from the Head of School, and 0 otherwise.

-Make sure you ask for these input in order: HELP2000, HELP2001, HELP2500, HELP3001, permission.
-That should be 5 input statements.
+Make sure you ask for these input in order: HELP2000, HELP2001, HELP2500, HELP3001.
+That should be 4 input statements.
 Assign these inputs to variables.

 Print the message "You can take this course." if they are allowed to take the course, and "You cannot take this course." otherwise.